JonathanSchndr/vitepress-plugin-auto-sidebar/playground/docs/project/index.md

 # Project

-This page contains frontmatter section so the title and sidebar text are customized!
+This page contains a frontmatter section, so the title and sidebar text are customized!